naayem/naayem/README.md

 ## Key Skills

-- 🌐 **Web Scraping and Data Collection**: Developed Python scripts to collect and preprocess market data, ensuring compliance with data privacy regulations.
-- 🤖 **Chatbot Development with LLMs**: Created prototypes of chatbots using LLMs and SLMs, focusing on natural language understanding and user interaction.
+- 🤖 **Chatbot Development with LLMs**: Created prototypes of chatbots using LLMs, focusing on natural language understanding and user interaction.
-- 📊 **Predictive Modeling**: Built models to analyze trends in financial markets, leveraging machine learning techniques.
-- 🔒 **Understanding of Data Privacy and Compliance**: Knowledgeable about GDPR and ethical data handling practices.

 ## Technologies and Tools